izardy/local-ai/README.md

 # Serving Open Source AI Models

+## HuggingFace to Local Deployment
+- This repository documents three common approaches to deploy and serve HuggingFace open-source AI models locally.

+## System Requirements
+- The deployment capability depends on your hardware specifications:

+    - **Hardware Requirements:**
+    - CPU: Multi-core processor
+    - RAM: Minimum 8GB (16GB+ recommended)
+    - GPU: NVIDIA GPU with CUDA support (optional but recommended)
+    - Storage: Sufficient free space for model weights

+    **Note:** Model deployment capabilities are directly correlated with your hardware specifications.
+Systems with higher-end components (powerful CPUs, more RAM, and dedicated GPUs) can handle larger language models with higher parameter counts more efficiently.

+    For example:
+    - Entry-level systems: Suitable for smaller models (1-3B parameters)
+    - Mid-range systems: Can handle medium-sized models (3-7B parameters)
+    - High-end systems: Capable of running larger models (7B+ parameters)

 ## What is Open Source AI Models ?
 - Open Source AI Models are machine learning frameworks and models that are freely available to the public, allowing anyone to use, study, modify, and distribute them.
     - Use cases include: